Kangerlussuaq Airport: Foundation and early years

+Development during the 2000s

+Air Greenland introduced seasonal flights to Baltimore in May 2007.
+The following March, it decided to end the route.

+In the past there have been tourist charter flights between Germany and Kangerlussuaq in summer, in connection with cruise ship arrivals to the Kangerlussuaq seaport.
+Those flights have typically been operated by Air Greenland or airlines from Germany.
+Other charter flights have also been operated, for example a number of flights from the US and Canada landed in connection with the 2016 Arctic Winter Games in Nuuk and a flight to Canada in connection with the 2023 Arctic Winter Games.
+Access to several research camps on the Greenland ice sheet, including the Danish field camp North GRIP and the American Summit Camp, have been handled through Kangerlussuaq via the 109th Airlift Wing of the New York Air National Guard.

 At a late 2011 Air Greenland meeting, plans to move the main Greenland intercontinental air hub away from Kangerlussuaq were agreed upon.
 According to the 2011 plan, three 1,199 m airstrips will be built: a new airport at Qaqortoq, as well as extensions at Nuuk and Ilulissat.
 New airports will probably also be built at Tasiilaq and Ittoqqortoormiit later.
 Alongside Kangerlussuaq, the airports at Narsarsuaq and Kulusuk (if Tasiilaq is built) will also be closed.
 Generally, a number of the airstrips have been built by the US military at locations deliberately away from major settlements, partly due to the Danish policy to downplay the presence of the US military in Greenland.
-There is also a need to renovate the Kangerlussuaq runway for a fairly high cost as the permafrost is melting under it.
+There was also a concern for the need to renovate the Kangerlussuaq runway for a fairly high cost, as the permafrost is melting underneath it.